Portfolio

 Undergraduate Honors Thesis

-Topics: Affordances, Online Reinforcement Learning, Vision-Language Models, Robotics, Learning from Human Videos
+Topics: Robotics, Online Reinforcement Learning, Vision-Language Models, Video Pre-training, Affordance Theory

 Teaching